NINJAHATTORI004/Brazen-Head/README.md

 # Brazen-Head
-In the lovingly memory of Pope Silvester II's adVENTURES
+In the lovingly memory of Pope Sylvester II II's adVENTURES